tzutalin/Android-ConfigIO/README.md

 ### Use in code

-If you would like to read and write in external storage:
+If you would like to read and write in external storage, you need to decalre permissions in Manifest:

     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>

     <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>

+Sample

 ```java
 // Assign the target path